 Since short links using real words are far more likely to be clicked than other kinds of links, marketers should use that “last inch” of marketing real estate, to entice users to act.

-Smart Links let users know what to expect to find at the link’s destination, and they enable marketers to focus on crafting a great CTA, rather than squandering space explaining what the link is.
+Using real words in your links helps an audience know what to expect to find at the link’s destination, and marketers can focus on crafting a great CTA, rather than squandering space explaining what the link is.

-For example, the Smart Link below tells a user where the link goes: shareholders.news/tesla173
+For example, the link below tells a user where the link goes: shareholders.news/tesla173

 Strategy #2: Make Your Short Links Do “Double Duty” with Branded Links